 You: Our client, whose name is recorded overleaf (and partner where any of the debts are in joint names).

-Us: Harrington Brooks (Accountants) Limited.
-Registered in England and Wales.
-Company number 3592213.
+Us: HB Financial Solutions Ltd. Registered in England and Wales.
+Company number 03592213.
 A wholly owned subsidiary of the One Advice Group.
 Registered Office: Jackson House, Sibson Road, Sale, Manchester, M33 7RR.
-Authorised and regulated by the Financial Conduct Authority (FCA).
+Authorised and regulated by the Financial Conduct Authority (FCA), firm reference number 660923.
 Data Protection Registration Number Z6082444.

 Creditors: Any and all of your unsecured Creditors whose details you will provide to us in accordance with section 3.

 Financial Management Plan: A plan of repayments produced by us in accordance with section 4.

 Period: The period during which the Financial Management Plan is in operation.

 Fees: The fees to be paid by you to us in accordance with the Financial Management Plan.

 2.1 You request Us and we agree to provide you with debt counselling and debt adjusting services in accordance with these terms and conditions.
 You authorise Us to negotiate on your behalf with your Creditors.
 This agreement shall continue until final repayment of the Creditors is made in accordance with the Financial Management Plan unless it should have been terminated beforehand in accordance with section 6.
 By signing the Letter of Authority, you are acknowledging and accepting these terms and conditions and entering into a contract with Us.

 2.2 If for any reason you wish to cancel we offer a 14 day cooling off period from the date of Us receiving your signed Letter of Authority in which we offer a full refund of any fees which we have taken.

 2.3 After the 14 day cooling off period you may end this agreement by contacting Us on 0330 102 0004, by emailing Us at firstname.lastname@example.org or by writing to Us at the above address.